 The park is linked by hard-surfaced or gravelled all-weather roads with the main provincial highways of Manitoba.
 There are three entrances, the southern, eastern, and northern gateways, which are located at the park boundaries.
 The southern approach is through the town of Minnedosa on Highway No. 4, then north by Highway No. 10 to the southern gateway of the park, located half a mile from Wasagaming, the administrative headquarters.
 Approach to the eastern gateway is made via Highway No. 5 from Neepawa to Norgate and then westward to Wasagaming.
-The northern gateway is situated about eight miles south of the town of Dauphin on Highway No. 10, which connects with Provincial Highway No. 5.
+The northern gateway is about eight miles south of the town of Dauphin on Highway No. 10, which connects with Provincial Highway No. 5.

 Buses, which connect with the main provincial bus-line services of Manitoba and Saskatchewan leave Brandon, Minnedosa and Dauphin daily for the park.
+There is a daily bus service from Winnipeg in July and August.
 Information concerning bus-line connections may be secured from the Greyhound Bus Lines, Winnipeg and Dauphin, and from the Manitoba Motor Transit Ltd. at Brandon.

-Rail connections with bus or taxi service to the park may be made from Neepawa, Norgate, Dauphin, and Erickson on the Canadian National Railways, Neepawa and Minnedosa on the Canadian Pacific Railway system, and from the City of Brandon, served by both railway systems.
+Rail connections with bus or taxi service to the park may be made from Neepawa, Norgate, Dauphin, and Erickson on the Canadian National Railways, Neepawa and Minnedosa on the Canadian Pacific Railway system, and from the city of Brandon, served by both railway systems.